 In practice, where information provided in a business or professional capacity is also personal information, the APPs will apply.

-Example: Information about the utility bills paid by a publically listed company over the last year would not be personal information, as this information would not identify an individual.
+Example Information about the utility bills paid by a publicly listed company over the last year would not be personal information, as this information would not identify an individual.

 Information about deceased persons

 In most cases, information about deceased persons is not considered to be ‘personal information’.
 Personal information is information about an individual, which means a natural person and does not include a deceased person.
 However, if information about a deceased person includes information or an opinion about a living individual, it will be ‘personal information’ about that ‘living individual’.

 Example Jonathan’s death certificate contains information about his next of kin, including his wife, Margaret, and daughter, Eliza.
 While the information about Jonathan contained in the certificate would not be personal information, if Margaret and Eliza are reasonably identifiable, then the information included about them on the death certificate would be personal information.